March 3, 2021 NHTSA CAMPAIGN NUMBER: 21V135000

 Q. How long will the corrective action take?

-A. This free service should take up to one (1) hour to complete but your Nissan dealer may require
+A. This free service should take up to one (1) hour to complete but your Nissan

 your vehicle for a longer period of time based upon their work schedule.